If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Diagnosis for chest pain

-The nature of the pain
+Nature of pain

-Causes of cyclic chest pain
+Causes of cyclical chest pain

 1. Hormonal changes caused by the monthly cycle.
 In the middle of the cycle, ovulation occurs, which entails a sharp increase in the production of hormones designed to prepare the body for pregnancy and childbirth.
 This cyclical pain is called mastalgia.
 With the onset of menstruation, all signs usually disappear.

-Causes of non-cyclic chest pain
+Causes of non-cyclical chest pain

 • Breast surgery.